zemdustry/wedform-front/README.md

 *Why bootstrap ?* </br>

-Even if CSS3 can be enough, Bootstrap is really used in many realistic profesionnal projects and it's an occasion to practice it.
+Even if CSS3 can be enough, Bootstrap is really useful to build a responsive website and its used in many realistic profesionnal projects so it's an occasion to practice it.

 ## Français 🇫🇷